sergiocf-cit/pokemon-deck/README.md

 The Statements coverage now is: 87.23%

-It is easy to increase this number only using same techniques already applied in this project.
+It is easy to increase this number by using the same techniques already applied to this project.

 ## Architecture details

 It has the following Angular modules:

 - **About**
-- **core**: where should go all things shared for all modules.
+- **core**: Where all things shared for all modules should go to.
 Now it is empty.
-- **decks**: That is a feature module.
+- **decks**: This is a feature module.
 Check Angular docs for more details.
-- **shared**: Only imported by feature modules, here goes things like Material imports and also my Angular Components that will be used across all app.
+- **shared**: Only imported by feature modules, where things like Material imports and also my Angular Components are kept.

-About the **package** structure I decided to follow by Feature Package.
-So you will not see directories like **services** where go all Angular services or like **model** where go all models.
+About the **package** structure I decided to follow "by Feature Package" strategy.
+So you will not see directories like **services** where all Angular services go or like **model** where all models go.

-I also like to mix Feature Package + Type Package so we could have something like:
+I also like to mix "by Feature Package" + Type Package so we could have something like:

 - decks/detail/service
 - card/detail/service

-But I did not follow this approuch here.
+But I did not follow this approach here.

-I tried to not repete my self when creating components name so we have:
+I tried to avoid repeating feature's name when creating components like:

-- **decks/list/list.component** instead of **decks/list/list-deck.component**
+- **decks/list/list.component** instead of **decks/list-deck/list-deck.component**

-I like to follow this approuch mainly when the component will not be exported to another module.
+I like to follow this approach mainly when the component will not be exported to another module.

 In case of any question reach me out!